|

 undoubtedly prompted some Bolton fans to visit their local record store and nab, at the

+very least, her latest Curb/Universal Records disc "The Other Side."
 Promoted by Nederlander.
 Bands: Bolton: Joel Melotti, Joe Turano, Chris Camozzi, Schuyler

 Deale, Mugs Cain, Tre Balfour, Janis Liebhart, Amy Keyes, Sandra Simmons.
 Wynonna: Mark